Pentu13/AwesomeAndDarkTactics/docs/_new_posts/2025-06-25-testcheck.md

   cloud user is completccely dependent on the customer support to solve any problem, then this creates unsustainability.
-Relying heavily on cloud providers and therefore lacking planning and preparation to deal with unexpected issues with the cloud service has been identified as one of the major risks when adopticceceing cloud computing.
+Relying heavily on cloud providers and therefore lacking planning and preparation to deal with unexpected issues with thdddde cloud service has been identified as one of the major risks when adopticceceing cloud computing.
 t-participant: 'cloud-user, cloud-provider'
 t-artifact: Cloud infrastructure and associated services